nhn/tui.pagination/README.md

 ### HTML

 Add the container element to create the component.
+A wrapper element should have `tui-pagination` as a class name to apply tui-pagination's style.

 ``` html
 <div id="tui-pagination-container" class="tui-pagination"></div>